nixworks/public/news/2014/07/17/index.md

 ##### Parliament of Australia
 ### [The Parliament of Australia votes to abolish a carbon tax and emissions trading scheme. ](/news/2014/07/17/the-parliament-of-australia-votes-to-abolish-a-carbon-tax-and-emissions-trading-scheme.md)
-_Context: emissions trading scheme, Parliament of Australia, carbon tax_
+_Context: carbon tax, emissions trading scheme, Parliament of Australia_

 ##### Prime Minister
 ### [The Thai military junta gives permission for former Prime Minister Yingluck Shinawatra to travel abroad for the first time since the coup. ](/news/2014/07/17/the-thai-military-junta-gives-permission-for-former-prime-minister-yingluck-shinawatra-to-travel-abroad-for-the-first-time-since-the-coup.md)